Why tribalism trumps truth

 Tribalism trumps truth

-Humans evolved over about two million years in small tribes of a few dozen individuals, and until around 12.000 years ago they hunted animals and gathered food.
-This long pre-agricultural period has adapted our brains to a tribal life of hunting and gathering, and shaped many of our current psychological characteristics.
+Humans have evolved over about two million years, mostly living in small groups of just a few dozen people.
+For most of that time, up until about 12,000 years ago, they hunted animals and gathered food.
+For 99 percent of human history, people lived as hunter-gatherers.
+This long period before farming shaped our brains to fit a life of living in close-knit groups and hunting and gathering food, and has shaped many of our present-day psychological characteristics.

-Our hunter-gatherer ancestors needed a detailed mental map of their immediate environment to survive in a harsh and dangerous world.
-They had to know where they could find shelter, water, fruits, seeds, nuts, honey, vegetables and game animals.
-They needed to know the location of predators and what foods were poisonous.
-They had to know about the seasons, the growth patterns of plants, the habits of animals and much more.
-The closer their mental model of the world was to reality, so the truer it was, the better it helped them survive.
-We are sensible animals, hardwired to seek the truth.
+Our hunter-gatherer ancestors needed an accurate mental map of their surroundings to survive in a harsh and dangerous world.
+They had to know where to find shelter, water, food like fruits, seeds, nuts, honey, and animals to hunt.
+They needed to be aware of where predators were and which foods were safe to eat.
+They also had to understand the changing seasons, how plants grow, the behavior of animals, and much more.
+Knowing how things were connected, like cause and effect, helped them predict what might happen next.
+The more accurate their understanding of the world was, the better it helped them survive.
+Because of this, we are naturally curious and have a strong tendency to seek the truth.

-To survive, our hunter-gatherer ancestors had to be part of a tribe.
-Defying the tribe’s beliefs was a bad idea, because being banished from the tribe was an almost certain death sentence.
-Without the tribe, we would be killed by a predator, murdered by members of a neighbouring tribe, or starve to death.
-In order to share the tribe’s beliefs, the human mind developed the ability to believe things that are not necessarily true.
-We are social animals, hardwired to be tribal.
+To survive, our hunter-gatherer ancestors had to belong to a tribe.
+Going against the tribe’s beliefs was dangerous because being kicked out of the tribe usually meant certain death.
+Without the tribe, they could be attacked by predators, killed by members of a neighboring tribe, or starve.
+To fit in and share the tribe’s beliefs, the human mind developed the ability to believe things that don’t align with reality.
+The need to belong to a group is why we have a natural drive to share the beliefs of our tribe.

-Our hunter-gatherer ancestors were member of only one tribe, but nowadays we can be members of multiple tribes.
-On a personal level, this could be the family we were born into, our circle of friends, or communities in which we actively participate, such as a local church community, sports team, or spiritual community.
-On a larger scale, we can feel connected to the city or nation we live in, our favourite sports team, or the political party we support.
+Our hunter-gatherer ancestors were members of just one tribe, but today, we can belong to many different tribes.
+On a personal level, this might include the family we were born into, our group of friends, or the communities we’re part of, like a local church, sports team, or spiritual group.
+On a bigger scale, we might feel connected to the city or country we live in, our favorite sports team, or the political party we support.

-We like to think of ourselves as rational beings who put the search for truth above all else.
-But when was the last time you changed your mind because of a fact someone told you?
-It often benefits us more to stay connected to our tribes than to believe the truth of a particular idea.
-Being accepted trumps being correct.
+We like to think of ourselves as rational beings who always seek the truth.
+But when was the last time you changed your mind because of a fact someone shared with you?
+Often, it’s more important for us to stay connected to our tribes than to accept the truth of a particular idea.
+Being accepted is often more important than being right.

-👉 Person A holds on to the religious beliefs instilled in him by his parents because he does not want to alienate himself from them.
+👉 Person A holds on to the religious beliefs taught by his parents because he doesn’t want to distance himself from them.

-👉 Person B has adopted the interests and points of view of her friends because she wants to maintain a good relationship with them.
+👉 Person B adopts the interests and opinions of her friends because she wants to keep a good relationship with them.

-👉 Person C doesn’t believe the claims of sexual abuse against his spiritual guru, out of loyalty to the guru’s community.
+👉 Person C doesn’t believe the claims of sexual abuse against his spiritual guru because he feels loyal to the guru’s community.

-If we believe something just to stay connected to a tribe, facts will not change our mind about this belief.
-We don’t really care if it’s true or not.
-Tribalism trumps truth because from an evolutionary point of view our survival depended on our ability to stay connected to our tribe.
+If we believe something just to stay connected to a tribe, facts won’t change our mind about it.
+We don’t really care whether it’s true or not.
+Tribalism trumps truth because, from an evolutionary standpoint, our survival depended on our ability to stay connected to our tribe.

-👉 Members of spiritual tribes generally believe in the existence of a universal consciousness, life after death, that everything happens for a reason, the seven major chakras, the ability to communicate with the dead, and the existence of nonphysical spirit guides that guide and support us.
+👉 Members of spiritual tribes often believe in unproven things like a universal consciousness, life after death, everything happening for a reason, the seven major chakras, communicating with the dead, and nonphysical spirit guides that support us.

-👉 Members of political tribes typically share beliefs about the (dis)advantages of immigration, the (non)existence of climate change, the (in)effectiveness of foreign aid and the (non) restriction of the freedom of speech.
+👉 Members of political tribes typically share unfounded opinions about issues like immigration, climate change, foreign aid, and freedom of speech.

-👉 Members of religious tribes may share beliefs about the existence of one or more gods, the sanctity of certain texts, the importance of certain rituals, and the ways in which people should behave.
+👉 Members of religious tribes may share beliefs about the existence of one or more gods, the importance of certain texts and rituals, and how people should behave.

-How can we convince others to change their mind?
+How can we convince others to change their minds?

-We mistakenly think that facts alone should change another person’s opinion.
-In reality, that’s not how it works.
-As I asked before: when was the last time you changed your mind because of a fact someone told you?
+Many of us believe that sharing facts should be enough to change someone’s opinion.
+But that’s not how it works.
+People rarely change their minds because of facts alone.
+As mentioned before: when was the last time you changed your mind because of a fact someone told you?

 ⚒️ Listen to understand

-If we try to change someone’s mind, they are likely to become defensive and hold on to their beliefs even more.
-The less we try to force our views on someone, the freer they will feel to reflect on their beliefs.
-And who knows, they might even change their mind of their own accord.
+If we try to change someone’s mind, they’ll likely get defensive and cling to their beliefs even more.
+But if they notice that we truly try to understand them, without judgment or rejection, they’ll feel freer to reflect on their own views.
+And who knows—they might even decide to change their mind on their own.

-⚒️ Build a foundation of respect and friendship
+⚒️ Build a foundation of friendship and trust

 References